Apereo-Learning-Analytics-Initiative/OpenDashboard-legacy/README.md

 * mvn clean package (this produces opendash*.jar in the target folder)

 #### Application Properties
-There are two properties files in the application: application-mongo.properties application-redis.properties
+There are three properties files in the application: application.properties application-mongo.properties application-redis.properties